cisagov/ScubaGear/baselines/aad.md

 **Preferred phishing-resistant methods**

-The methods **AAD Certificate-Based Authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended options since they offer forms of MFA with the least weaknesses.
+The methods **Azure AD Certificate-Based Authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended options since they offer forms of MFA with the least weaknesses.
 Azure AD CBA supports federal PIV cards when they authenticate directly to Azure AD.

 **Non-preferred phishing-resistant methods**